tmprajwal/prajwal-website/content/authors/admin/_index.md

   - Researchers
 ---

-Prajwal Mohan Murthy is a senior Post-Doctoral Research Associate in the Laboratory for Nuclear Science at MIT.
+Prajwal MohanMurthy is a senior Post-Doctoral Research Associate in the Laboratory for Nuclear Science at MIT.
 His research interests include experimental fundamental symmetries, at the intersection of nuclear, particle, and atomic physics.